mmistakes/minimal-mistakes/_drafts/kotlin-coroutines-101.md

 ## 2. Why Coroutines?

 The first question that comes to mind is: why should we use coroutines?
 The answer is simple: coroutines are a powerful tool for asynchronous programming.
-Someone could argue that we already have the `Thread` abstraction in the JVM ecosystem that model an asynchronous computation.
-However, threads that the JVM maps directly on OS threads are heavy.
+Someone could argue that we already have the `Thread` abstraction in the JVM ecosystem that models an asynchronous computation.
+However, **threads that the JVM maps directly on OS threads are heavy**.
 For every thread, the OS must allocate a lot of context information on the stack.
 Moreover, every time a computation reaches a blocking operation, the underneath thread is paused, and the JVM must load the context of another thread.
 The context switch is costly, so we should avoid blocking operations in our code.

-On the other end, as we will see, coroutines are very lightweight.
+On the other end, as we will see, **coroutines are very lightweight**.
 They are not mapped directly on OS threads but at the user level, with simple objects called _continuations_.
 Switching between coroutines does not require the OS to load another thread's context but to switch the reference to the continuation object.

-Another good reason to adopt coroutines is that they are a way to write asynchronous code in a synchronous fashion.
+Another good reason to adopt **coroutines** is that they **are a way to write asynchronous code in a synchronous fashion**.

 In the first attempt, we can use callbacks.
 However, callbacks are not very elegant, and they are not composable.
 Moreover, they are not very easy to reason about them.
-It's easy to end up in a callback hell, where the code is tough to read and maintain:
+It's easy to end up in a *callback hell*, where the code is tough to read and maintain:

 ```kotlin